Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 | 2021 | March     | 21    |
 | 2021 | April     | 13    |

-We can see that after the initial couple months the number of customers churning has stayed fairly consistant.
+We can see that after the initial couple months the number of customers churning has stayed fairly consistent.
 We could improve this by looking at the percentage of customers churning each month.
 At the moment this query isn't taking into consideration more people subscribing month on month.

 ### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?
 A key journey that would be interesting to look into is what plan causes the most people to then churn.